 It is normal to wake up in the middle of the night.
 However, the inability to fall back asleep can ruin a good night’s rest (18).

 People who wake up in the middle of the night often tend to watch the clock and obsess about the fact that they cannot fall back asleep.

 "Clock-watching" is common among people suffering from insomnia.
 This behavior may cause anxiety about sleeplessness (19).

 To make matters worse, waking on a regular basis without falling back asleep may cause your body to develop a routine.
 As a result, you might find yourself waking up in the middle of the night every night.

 If possible, it is best to remove the clock from your room.
-If you need an alarm, you can turn your clock and avoid watching it when you are trying to fall back asleep.
+If you need an alarm in the room, you can turn your clock and avoid watching it when you wake up in the middle of the night.

 To find out if naps are affecting your sleep, try either eliminating naps altogether or limiting yourself to a short nap (30 minutes or less) early in the day.

 It seems that the food you eat before bed may affect your sleep.
 For example, research has shown that high-carb meals may be detrimental to a good night's rest.

 A review of studies concluded that even though a high-carb diet can get you to fall asleep faster, it will not be restful sleep.
 Instead, high-fat meals could promote a deeper and more restful sleep (23, 24).